ioi/ioi.github.io/checklist.md

 - some machines beep too loudly.
 Blacklist pcspkr module if needed.
 - setup remote syslog so that log messages are sent in real-time are not lost in the event of a desktop crash.
 A remote log server should be set up to receive them. e.g. rsyslog which can write each machine's log to a separate file.
 - TODO: publish sample debian packages for contestant machines
-- Set stack limit to match the value used by CMS (infinity), for example in `/etc/security/limits.conf`
+- Stack limit should match the value used by CMS (infinity), for example in `/etc/security/limits.conf`.
+  However, truly infinite stack size breaks GCC's address sanitizer, so use a large finite value instead.
+  On the othre hand, VScode has been seen to break with large stack size, please check it.
 - Firefox sometimes saves downloaded files into $TMPDIR (e.g. if "Open with..." is used).
 This may lead some students to save their work in /tmp, which will unknowingly be lost on reboot.
 A safe solution would be to wrap Firefox with a script to set TMPDIR=$HOME/tmp/ first (and mkdir the directory).

 - Distribute as much as possible by some versioned means (e.g. CMS or a SCM tool).